1. Are all your hens inside a barn? When did this happen?

 4. How long will your hens be inside?

 This will be decided by DEFRA (Department for Environment, Food and Rural Matters).
-In line with the UK egg industry and other retailers, we will follow government orders and keep the hens inside for as long as we are advised to.
+In line with the UK egg industry and other retailers, we will follow government orders and keep the hens who live in high risk areas inside for as long as we are advised to.

-After the initial 12 weeks is ended, they can no longer be officially called Free Range.
+After the initial 12 weeks is ended, hens who continue to live inside can no longer be officially called Free Range.

 Avian flu, which is sometimes called bird flu refers to flu caused by viruses that infect birds and make them ill.
 It is an infectious disease of birds caused by type A strains of the influenza virus.
 The infection can cause different symptoms in birds, ranging from mild illness, which may pass unnoticed, to fatality.